 Well reviewed by some in the homeschooling community.

 One of the very best homeschooling tips I've seen to help improve handwriting for kids is this:

-You'll find my Facebook fans have come to the rescue with lots of helpful suggestions and encouragement in my page on my child can't write.
+You'll also find my Facebook fans have come to the rescue with lots of helpful suggestions and encouragement in my page on my child can't write.

 And of course everyone agrees that the key to helping handwriting for kids is to make it fun!

 And of course you can also join the Courageous Homeschooling Facebook group where we support and encourage each other and share helpful resources.

 Click on the picture to go to the page: